Is your child in a supersize class? These are the most over-capacity schools in Mansfield

-These 11 primary and secondary schools are the most overcrowded in and around Mansfield
+These 11 primary and secondary schools are the most over-capacity in and around Mansfield

 Latest figures published by the Department of Education for the 2020/21 academic year shows 3,537 schools are operating at or beyond their capacity with a combined 56,000 extra pupils on their roll.